 "This animal-themed book introduces analogies: "Amphibian is to frog / as mammal is to moose."
 Whether illustrating verbs or nouns, the crisp language features accurate syntax, and rhymes on the alternate pages work well.
 Vivid illustrations of animals in natural settings are eye-catching.
 Six pages of learning activities based on information in the book are appended." -Horn Book Guide

 Award-winning author Marianne Berkes is a retired teacher and librarian who uses her love of nature and teaching to create informational picture books.
-In addition to The Tree That Bear Climbed, Animalogy, Anybody Home? and now Daisylocks for Sylvan Dell, some of Marianne’s other 17 (and counting) award-winning titles include Going Around the Sun, Some Planetary Fun; Seashells by the Seashore; Going Home, The Mystery of Animal Migration; Over in the Ocean, in a Coral Reef; Over in the Jungle, a Rainforest Rhyme and most recently Over in a River and What's in the Garden?.
+In addition to The Tree That Bear Climbed, Animalogy, Anybody Home? and now Daisylocks for Arbordale, some of Marianne’s other 17 (and counting) award-winning titles include Going Around the Sun, Some Planetary Fun; Seashells by the Seashore; Going Home, The Mystery of Animal Migration; Over in the Ocean, in a Coral Reef; Over in the Jungle, a Rainforest Rhyme and most recently Over in a River, What's in the Garden?, and The Swamp Where Gator Hides.
 Marianne has been actively involved in the Society of Children's Book Writers and Illustrators for over twenty years and often suggests when she speaks at conferences that aspiring writers and illustrators join SCBWI.
 Visit her website at /www.MarianneBerkes.com.